ahmedaq/Making-elegant-Matlab-figures/README.md

 Function: `figure_boxplot.m`

-### Example 1: Boxplot with only data input and no other specification
+### Example 1: Boxplot using only data input and no other specification
 ```
 % Number of intended boxes in the figure
 num_boxes = 8;